 I groaned and sighed.
 “Please don’t tell me you made her your maid of honor.
 Wouldn’t your older sister Kathy be mad?”

 Zoey sighed as well.
-“I did ask her.
+“I did.
 And Kathy is fine as long as she’s still part of the entourage.
 But we still haven’t set a date.
 You know April, she’s always a step ahead.”

 I chuckled.
 She was right.
 “Well, Congratulations to you both again.
 My best wishes.”
-I said and peered at Julian, who was entirely quiet throughout the conversation, which was rare.
+I said and peered at Julian, who was entirely quiet throughout the conversation.
+A rare sight.

 Then I notice his loving stare at Zoey.
 The man was totally in love.

-I wanted to ask for more detail about the proposal, but I didn’t want to overstep their privacy since Julian was still my boss.
-So I redirected Zoey’s attention about their conference meeting in half an hour.
-And like that, she was back in business mode.
+I wanted to ask for more detail about the proposal, but I didn’t want to pry on their privacy since Julian was still my boss.
+Hence, I redirected Zoey’s attention to their conference meeting in half an hour.
+And, like that, she reverted her manner professionally.
 She hastily made her exit, dragging Julian along with her.

 However, those two aren’t the only other people in my workplace who made my morning rowdy.

-A couple of minutes later, head of marketing, Kyla Hawksley – Julian’s sister-in-law, entered the premises.
-Her confident stride and warm smile was a sight to behold as always.
+A couple of minutes later, the head of marketing, Kyla Hawksley, Julian’s sister-in-law, entered the premises.
+Her confident stride and warm smile were a sight to behold as always.
 Before Zoey was here, Kyla was one of the few women in the office who could keep Julian and a handful of their peers at bay.
 She was a formidable woman when she’s on a roll.

 “Morning, Amy!
 Did you hear?”
 She asked without context.
-Knowing her, and probably knowing me, she assumed I got the news.
+Knowing her, and probably knowing me, she assumed I heard the news.
 And she was right.

 “Morning, Kyla.
 I’ve heard.
 And I saw the…” I trailed off and held up my left hand as emphasis.